stephendickens1/ruby-foundations/chapter1/challenges/README.md

 It means that RSpec cannot find your tests and, normally, it's the result of running `rspec` in the wrong directory.

+We've added some configuration in the `.rspec` file so that when a test fails, rspec will stop running and show you the output from that failing test.
+This allows you to focus on one test at a time.
+Once you make that failing test pass, when you do `rspec` again the next test will run and fail.

 ## Drills

 Drills are short, tightly focused exercises which get harder as you progress.
 You will only need to work in the `lib` directory.
 Do not change anything in the `spec` directory.